 You must register the forthcoming marriage with the Marriage Registry Office of the Administrative Unit (somewhat like a County Clerk’s Office in the United States, and known in Slovene as the “Upravna enota”) in the location where you wish to get married.
 You can register a marriage anywhere from two weeks to six months before the date of the wedding.

 You will be required to submit the following documents to the Administrative Unit:

 - Both spouses’ original birth certificates or certified copies, affixed with an apostille issued by the state Secretary of State from the U.S. state where the document was issued.
 Note: An apostille cannot be issued by the U.S. Embassy.

 - Both spouses’ passports.

 - A “Free to Marry” certificate for each spouse, also known as the Certificate of No Legal Impediments.
-Since no equivalent document is available from the United States, American citizens may come to the Embassy and swear out an affidavit stating that they are currently single and free to marry.
-This is a routine notarial service and costs $50.
-All you need to do is make an appointment on our online calendar to appear in-person at the Embassy.
+Since no equivalent document is available from the United States, American citizens may come to the Embassy and swear an affidavit stating that they are currently single and free to marry.
+Print out this “Free to Marry” affidavit and complete it by hand, but wait on signing until your appointment at the Embassy.
+See our notarial service page for fees and appointments.
 Please remember to bring your passport.
 The “Free to Marry” certificate should then be taken to the Slovene Ministry of Foreign Affairs, Consular Service at Šubičeva 10 to have the certificate notarized.
 Their office hours are: Monday from 9:00-12:00 a.m., Wednesday from 9:00-12:00 a.m. and 2:00-4:00 p.m. and Friday from 9:00-12:00 a.m.
-The fee is Eur 3.00.
+Their fee is Eur 3.00.
 No appointment is needed.

 - If either party has previously been married, then you must provide the original death certificate of the former spouse or the original final divorce decree, in order to prove the termination of the previous marriage(s).